 Over 95% of Australian sugar produced is priced against, or with reference to, the Intercontinental Commodity Exchange (ICE) No.11 Sugar futures contract (a US based contract).
 This means that the No.11 contract heavily influences the final returns producers and millers receive along with movements in the Australian Dollar and premiums.
 Gaining an understanding of how the market works and its underlying price drivers is extremely important in your marketing decision making process.

-Farmarco has been providing marketing and price risk management services to grain growers since 1985; cotton growers since 1990; and sugar growers and millers since 2007 and continues to be one of the leading independent advisory firms.
+Farmarco has been providing marketing and price risk management services to grain growers since 1985; cotton growers since 1990; and sugar growers and millers since 2007 and continues to be one of the leading advisory firms.
 Farmarco’s services in sugar range from publications and pools (in some regions) to client advisory for millers and growers.

 There are any number of reasons that sugarcane growers, millers and consumers (buyers) use Farmarco however some of the common ones are: